ohpensource/generate-version-and-release-notes-gh-action/README.md

 ![settings](docs/gh_repo_merge_settings.png)

+:warning: Your commits must follow conventional commits.
+To ensure that you can use our GH action: [ensure-conventional-commits-gh-action](https://github.com/ohpensource/ensure-conventional-commits-gh-action/).

 ## How to use

 This repository includes an action to semantically version your repository once a merge happens to the main branch.
 This is an example on how to use the action in your own repository: